End of Life Care

 Safe Harbor offers active, compassionate care for chronically and terminally ill people, aimed towards improving their quality of life.

-We offer 24-hour specialist care in a comfortable and homely environment.
+We offer 24-hour specialist care in comfortable and homely environments.
 Our multi-disciplinary teams work with residents, family, carers, friends, GPs and community nurses to provide a holistic care package.
 In particular, palliative care focuses on: